-The River Thames is controlled by the Environment Agency and therefore the Canal & River Trust Licence is not valid.
-A fifteen day licence for the River Thames can be obtained at both Oxford and Teddington.
-All the rest of the circle is covered by the Canal & River Trust licence
+The River Thames is controlled by the Environment Agency and therefore the Canal & River Trust Licence is not valid; a seven day licence for the River Thames can be purchased from the lock-keepers at both Oxford and Teddington when you first go on the river.

 248 miles, 102 wide locks, 37 narrow locks, 36 Thames locks, 2 tunnels.